awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 You can specify a maximum of 32 arguments\.

  RETURNS *data\_type*
 The data type of the value returned by the function\.
 The RETURNS data type can be any standard Amazon Redshift data type\.
 In addition, Python UDFs can use a data type of ANYELEMENT, which is automatically converted to a standard data type based on the argument supplied at runtime\.
 If you specify ANYELEMENT for the return data type, at least one argument must use ANYELEMENT\.
-The actual return data type will match the data type supplied for the ANYELEMENT argument when the function is called\.
+The actual return data type matches the data type supplied for the ANYELEMENT argument when the function is called\.
 For more information, see [Python UDF Data Types](udf-data-types.md)\.

  VOLATILE \| STABLE \| IMMUTABLE
 Informs the query optimizer about the volatility of the function\.